 Every week, I see someone asking, “Does anyone how I can make easy money on the side?”
-Usually, a few people respond with MLM or Uber suggestions, but I rarely see what I think is the easiest way to earn a few bucks: sell your plasma.
+Usually, a few people respond with MLM or Lyft as suggestions, but I rarely see what I think is the easiest way to earn a few bucks: sell your plasma.

 But anytime you decide to meddle with your body, there could be consequences.
 Read below to see if it’s the right side gig for you.

 When I was a senior in college I needed money, so I started selling plasma at the local center.
 I lived in a big college town, and I’m sure there was no shortage of students willing to be poked with a needle in exchange for $20 (I bet many did that on the side for free!)

 When I started donating plasma, it was because I was a full-time college student who was busy applying to internships and figuring out what I was going to do after graduation.

 I didn’t want to get a part-time job and wanted something easy to earn a little bit of spending money.
 Remember, this was in the days before you could earn money by driving people around.